 Differences in metabolite concentrations and QSI measures between patients and controls

 The lower tNAA concentrations in the spinal cord of PPMS patients when compared with healthy controls are consistent with metabolite abnormalities in the brain, where tNAA is lower in cortical grey matter and NAWM in early PPMS compared with controls (Sastre-Garriga et al., 2005).
 In addition, our findings are qualitatively similar to those seen in acute (Ciccarelli et al., 2007; Henning et al., 2008; Ciccarelli et al., 2010) and chronic (Marliani et al., 2010; Ciccarelli et al., 2013) spinal cord lesions in RRMS.
-The majority of the early PPMS patients included in the present study (N=14) had a lesion (or part of a lesion) within the spectroscopic voxel, suggesting that lesional tissue abnormalities may have contributed to the observed tNAA changes.:(Caramanos et al., 2005)
+The majority of the early PPMS patients included in the present study (N=12) had a lesion (or part of a lesion) within the spectroscopic voxel and in these patients, spinal tNAA concentrations were lower than patients without a lesion.
+There were too few subjects in the study to detect a statistically significant difference in tNAA concentrations between patients with and without spinal lesions within the spectroscopic voxel: we estimated that the sample size required to detect a difference between those two groups with 80% power (alpha 0.05) using the spectroscopy protocol described in this study would be 168 subjects per group; this finding suggests that tNAA concentration is the lowest in the lesional tissue of the spinal cord, but may be reduced, although less extensively, in the normal-appearing white matter when compared with the healthy tissue, which is similar to what has been previously been demonstrated in the brain (Caramanos et al., 2005).

-Glx, which represents the sum of Glu and its precursor Gln, was also significantly lower in patients than controls, reflecting changes in the spinal glutamatergic pathway.
+Glx, which represents the sum of Glu and its precursor Gln, was also significantly lower in patients than controls.
+These changes were most significant in patients with spinal cord lesions within the spectroscopic voxel and likely reflect changes in the spinal glutamatergic pathway..
 Glu makes up the majority of the Glx signal (Baker et al., 2008), and is predominantly found in the synaptic terminals, with relatively little present in the extracellular compartment and glial cells (Kaiser et al., 2005; Muhlert et al., 2014).
-It is therefore possible that lower spinal Glx could be explained by neuro-axonal degenerationIn the brains of patients with early PPMS, Glx is reduced in the cortical grey matter, but not the NAWM (Sastre-Garriga et al., 2005).
+It is therefore possible that lower spinal Glx could in part, be explained by neuro-axonal degeneration.
+In the brains of patients with early PPMS, Glx is reduced in the cortical grey matter, but not the NAWM (Sastre-Garriga et al., 2005).
 Similarly, in patients with clinically stable RRMS, Glu and Glx are both reduced in grey matter regions (Muhlert et al., 2014).
-Together these results would suggest that the reductions in Glx reflect reduced synaptic density in the grey matter secondary to neuronal loss.,During relapses, Glu is elevated in acute cerebral white matter lesions (Srinivasan et al., 2005) and elevated Glu is associated with accelerated neuronal loss on long-term follow-up (Baranzini et al., 2010).
-It has been suggested that activated inflammatory cells are the source of transient excesses in Glu (Piani et al., 1991), and as inflammation ebbs, Glu concentrations return to normal (Stover et al., 1997; Gurwitz and Kloog, 1998).
+Together these results would suggest that the reductions in Glx reflect reduced synaptic density in the grey matter secondary to neuronal loss.
+We found that Glx did not correlate well with tNAA, which suggests that impairment of glutamatergic metabolism as well as neuroaxonal loss may occur in early PPMS, and these metabolites reflect different aspects of the underlying tissue changes.